eddiesTime/sme_app/raw_documentation.md

 _Code snippet 13: SettingsBloc in flutter_bloc example._

 The separation of concerns is achieve by the three concepts of bloc: (1) events, (2) states and (3) Bloc.

 Each concept has its own concern.
 Events are triggered when the user interacts with the UI and signals the bloc that the UI needs to update.
 States are representations of the UI.
 Blocs are the glue in the middle between events and states where the business logic of a bloc lives.
 The concern of the bloc is to map each event to its counterpart state.
 As you can see in snippet X of the bloc class, the disadvantage of the initial state is addressed by providing an initial state out of the box.

-The last disadvantage can be addressed by another class of the bloc package Transition[@BlocLibraryDart].
+The last disadvantage can be addressed by another class of the bloc package Transition [[@BlocLibraryDart]](https://pub.dev/documentation/bloc/latest/bloc/bloc-library.html).
 This class consist of the currentState, the event which was added, and the next state.
 A transition occurred whenever an event is added and after it has been handled by mapEventToState but before the states gets updated.
 Another advantage is that with the clear separation of concerns the testability of these components is easier.

 Even though immutable state solutions address the disadvantages of mutable state solutions they come with the drawback of boilerplate.
 Even the simplest function implemented in Bloc requires quite a lot of overhead.